turbot/steampipe-mod-aws-compliance/foundational_security/docs/foundational_security_es_2.md

 ## Description

 This control checks whether Amazon Elasticsearch Service domains are in a VPC.

-It does not evaluate the VPC subnet routing configuration to determine public access.
+It does not evaluate the VPC subnet routing configuration to determine public reachability.

+This AWS control also does not check whether the Amazon ES resource-based policy permits public access by other accounts or external entities.
 You should ensure that Amazon ES domains are not attached to public subnets.
 See [Resource-based policies](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-ac.html#es-ac-types-resource) in the Amazon Elasticsearch Service Developer Guide.
-You should also ensure that your VPC is configured according to the recommended best practices.
-See [Security best practices for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-best-practices.html) in the Amazon VPC User Guide.

-Amazon ES domains deployed within a VPC can communicate with VPC resources over the private AWS network, without the need to traverse the public internet.
-This configuration increases the security posture by limiting access to the data in transit.
-VPCs provide a number of network controls to secure access to Amazon ES domains, including network ACL and security groups.
-Security Hub recommends that you migrate public Amazon ES domains to VPCs to take advantage of these controls.

 ## Remediation

 If you create a domain with a public endpoint, you cannot later place it within a VPC.
 Instead, you must create a new domain and migrate your data.

 The reverse is also true.
 If you create a domain within a VPC, it cannot have a public endpoint.
-Instead, you must either [Create another domain](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-createupdatedomains.html#es-createdomains) or disable this control.
+Instead, you must either create another domain or disable this control.

-See [Migrating from public access to VPC access](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-vpc.html#es-migrating-public-to-vpc) in the Amazon Elasticsearch Service Developer Guide.
+See the information on migrating from public access to VPC access in the [Amazon Elasticsearch Service Developer Guide](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-vpc.html#es-migrating-public-to-vpc).